su-shubham/github-incident-slack/README.md

-# 🚀 GitHub Issues to Slack Notification & Resolve Actions Pipeline
+# 🚀 GitHub Issues to Slack Notification Pipeline

 Streamline your team's workflow and improve issue resolution with this automated pipeline.
-This pipeline continuously monitors GitHub for issues tagged as "bug" 🐞 or "enhancement" ⚙️, sends alerts to a Slack channel with detailed issue information, and even generates an AI-based response with potential solutions.
+This pipeline continuously monitors GitHub for issues tagged as "bug" 🐞 or "enhancement" ⚙️, sends alerts to a Slack channel with detailed issue information, and generates an AI-based response with potential solutions.
 By integrating GitHub, Slack, and Cohere AI, your team can stay informed and resolve issues faster and more efficiently.

 ## 📄 Pipeline Overview
 1. **Monitor GitHub**: Keep track of issues labeled as "bug" or "enhancement" in your repository.